 - Hospitality Operations Environment: the context in which operations take place, with an emphasis on financial and legal issues.

-To support the students further development as a future manager, there is also a choice of Minor specialization.
-Students may chose from the following Minors:
+To support the student’s further development as a future manager, there is also a choice of Minor specializations.
+Students may choose from the following Minors: